 Parade Magazine See the Films George Clooney Loves!—The actor/director presents his favorite films made between 1964 and 1976.

-Gerald Peary 100 Films for Film Literacy—The film critic presents a highbrow list of important films that also leans mainstream.
+Gerald Peary 100 Films for Film Literacy—The film critic presents a list of important films.
+This link is from the Internet Archive.

 Otto Penzler 101 Greatest Films of Mystery & Suspense—The author chooses the top mystery and suspense films, broadly defined.
 This link is from the Lists of Bests site via the Internet Archive.